typedwires/nn_mnist/README.md

 The architecture comprises a three-layer neural network with 784 input nodes, 200 hidden nodes, and 10 output nodes, using a learning rate of 0.01.

 To circumvent issues related to saturation and zero-value weights, the implementation incorporates certain assumptions about the network.
 For weight initialization, the code samples from a normal distribution with a mean of zero and a standard deviation equal to the inverse of the square root of the number of links into a node.
-The network employs the sigmoid activation function and the L2 loss function.
+The network employs the sigmoid activation function and the square of the difference loss function.
 Backpropagation is used to minimize errors within the weights.

 **The notebook is organized into the following sections:**: